wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/13-lab.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the "Clustered Column Chart" visual on the Visualizations pane.](../media/lab-42-ssm.png)](../media/lab-42-ssm.png#lightbox)

 It's now possible to see the same data expressed by two different visualization types.
-This isn't a good use of the page layout, but you will improve it in subsequent labs.
+This use of the page layout isn't optimal, but you will improve it in subsequent labs.

 ### Publish the report